These days it’s not cool to say that you read the Bible, to quote from the Bible or refer to it in any way.

 I guess I’m not very cool.

-Yesterday was Father’s Day.
+Father’s Day.
 The fact that someone thought it was necessary to set aside a specific day for dads shows me that we don’t honor fathers enough in our everyday lives.

 My father taught me to make root beer floats and great sandwiches.
 It was with him that I learned to love Star Trek, I Dream of Jeanie, Tarzan and Bewitched – the originals, not the remakes.